-Creating Secure Web Pages and Web Forms: What You Need to Know
+Creating Secure Websites and Forms: What You Need to Know

-Creating a web site that has “secure” components requires more than slapping together some web pages and adding an SSL Certificate.
-All a certificate really does is create a thin veneer of security — one that does not go very far to protect whatever sensitive data necessitated security in the first place.
+Creating a website that has “secure” components requires more than slapping together some web pages and adding an SSL Certificate.
+All a certificate does is create a thin veneer of security.
+It does not go very far to protect whatever sensitive data necessitated security in the first place.
 In fact, naive attempts at security can ultimately make the data less secure and more likely to be compromised by creating an appetizing target for the unscrupulous.

 So, beyond paying big bucks to hire a developer with significant security expertise, what do you do?
-Start with this article — its purpose is to shed light on many of the most significant factors in secure web site programming/design and what you can do to address them.
-At a minimum, reading this article will help you to intelligently discuss your web site security with the developers that you ultimately hire.
+Start with this article.
+Its purpose is to shed light on many of the most significant factors in creating secure websites and forms and what you can do to address them.
+At a minimum, reading this article will help you intelligently discuss your website security with the developers that you ultimately hire.

-Web site security is a deep and complex topic.
-We will only be hitting the high points.
-The focus of this article is to address the security issues involved with a web site form that is designed to securely collect information from your visitors.
+Website security is a deep and complex topic.
+We will only be hitting some of the high points.
+The focus of this article is to address the issues involved with creating secure websites and forms.
 What could be simpler, right?

 Well, not quite.
 Here are some of the issues that need to be considered: